AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 Key exploratory findings included:

+**Scale and structure:**
+- 106 locations across 7 NHS regions
+- Date range: 2020–2022 (covering pre-Covid baseline, lockdown period, and recovery)
-* General Practice accounted for approximately 91.5% of all appointments
+- General Practice accounted for 91.5% of all appointments
-* Most appointments lasted between 6–10 minutes
-* Face-to-face and telephone appointments represented the dominant appointment modes
-* Appointment demand showed seasonal fluctuations with winter pressure periods
+- Face-to-face was the most common appointment mode; telephone became significantly more common during Covid lockdowns and remained elevated post-restriction

+**Volume trends:**
-* November 2021 recorded the highest appointment volume (~30.4M)
+- November 2021 recorded the highest monthly appointment volume (30.4 million)
-* August 2021 recorded the lowest appointment volume (~23.9M)
+- August 2021 recorded the lowest (23.9 million)
-* Telephone appointments increased significantly during Covid periods
+- A clear seasonal pattern emerged with dips in December–February, likely reflecting holiday periods and weather effects
+- A steady upward trend in total appointments across the period, with a visible dip during lockdowns followed by recovery

+**Appointment duration:**
+- The majority of appointments with recorded durations lasted 6–10 minutes
+- 1–5 minute appointments were the most frequently occurring named category
+- "Unknown" duration was the single largest category overall — a significant data recording problem

 Visualisations included: